asve06/act1_2p_si_eda_2_25_vega/README.md

 ## Task

 Recommend similar perfumes based on their descriptions and shared characteristics.
-The project will use textual and categorical data (notes, accords, brands, and ratings) to identify relationships and similarities among perfumes.
+The project will use textual and categorical data (notes, accords) to identify relationships and similarities among perfumes.

 ---